 This article is brought to you in collaboration with Travelocity to celebrate their biggest sale of the year.

 Wondering what to eat in Greece during your first trip to the sunny Hellenic Republic?
 We spent over a month eating and living like locals in Greece.
-Read on to find our ten Greek food favorites that you must try during your visit.
+Read on to find ten must try Greek food favorites to try during your visit.

 With a fascinating history and gorgeous scenery, Greece is a popular destination for both history buffs and honeymooners who flock to the country to visit ancient ruins and sandy beaches.
 Then there’s us.
 Our goal when we visited Greece for the first time was to eat the best Greek cuisine.

 Blessed by a climate that’s both dry and hot for much of the year, Greece has an abundance of riches when it comes to local food products.
 And the best part?
-Food travelers can access all of it at the country’s many markets and restaurants.
+Food travelers can access all the Greece food favorites at markets and restaurants throughout the country.

 When in Greece, food lovers can devour seafood plucked out of the Meditteranean Sea and munch on produce so fresh that eating salads smothered in local olive oil is pure joy.
 Considering that Greek farmers have been growing olives for thousands of years, it’s no surprise that their olives are among the best in the world.